 GMIT honours (Level 8) qualifications are recognised worldwide for postgraduate entry.

-Duration of course: 4 years
+Duration of course: 1 year full-time

 Dr Mark Garavan